Before you head out the door to take your dog for a walk, read what you should be doing to stay safe when walking in the dark.

 So now you have all of the tools to keep you safe while walking your dog at night.
 Here are some extra tips to follow:

-In conclusion, just be safe while walking your dog at night.
-I personally use the LED leashes, bring my phone, walk in the areas around my neighborhood and am always super aware of my surroundings.
+Just be safe while walking your dog at night.
+I use the LED leashes, bring my phone, walk in the areas around my neighborhood and am always super aware of my surroundings.
 I use my phone as a flashlight instead of carrying a separate flashlight, so I can see when I have to pick up the dog poop.

 P.S.
 I would love to hear how you stay safe when walking your dog at night.
 Let me, and the Rescue Dogs 101 Community, know in the comments below.